We have five factories and 19 years of experience in plant extracts

 Boosting the Production of Immune Cells

-Some studies suggest that certain Citrus bioflavonoids may stimulate the production of white blood cells, which are essential for a healthy immune response.
+Some studies suggest that certain citrus bioflavonoids may stimulate the production of white blood cells, which are essential for a healthy immune response.
 This can lead to an increased ability to fight off infections and maintain overall immune health.

 Conclusion

-While more research is needed to fully understand the extent of Citrus bioflavonoids' impact on the immune system, the available evidence suggests that they can provide valuable support.
+While more research is needed to fully understand the extent of citrus bioflavonoids' impact on the immune system, the available evidence suggests that they can provide valuable support.
 Incorporating foods rich in these compounds, such as citrus fruits, can be a natural way to enhance your body's defense mechanisms and maintain optimal health.

 7. **Role in Cardiovascular Health**